It’s a big decision. Your college degree—or, major—sets up your career after graduation.

 Interests and Motives

-You have 40-plus hours per week for 40 or more years at your job.
+You’ll most likely have 40-plus hours per week for 40 or more years in your career.
 Is it going be to something you’ll enjoy?

 This doesn’t have to be profession-specific.
 Think about your general areas of interest.